exterior street sign

 mccabesguelph.com

 The heritage building that is now Niagara’s Irish Harp Pub, was restored in 2005 with architectural elements shipped over from Ireland.
 The overall effect is a cozy, traditional Irish pub, albeit one that is in Niagara-on-the-Lake, not on the Emerald Isle.
-Their annual “12 Days of St. Paddy’s Day Giveaways” promotion – buy a pint of beer before March 16th to have your name added to the draw, which begin on March 18th, the day after St. Patrick’s Day.
-You could even win a trip to Ireland.
+To participate in their annual “12 Days of St. Paddy’s Day Giveaways” promotion, buy a pint of beer before March 16th to have your name added to the draw.
+There are 12 prizes up for grabs, including a trip to Ireland.

 245 King St, Niagara-on-the-Lake